-The reliability of adequate amounts of compliant water under this alternative should be good.
-BWA provides treated surface water on a large scale, facilitating adequate O&M resources.
-From the perspective of Orbit, this alternative would be characterized as easy to operate and repair, since O&M and repair of pipelines and pump stations is well understood, and Orbit currently operates pipelines and a pump station.
-If the decision was made to perform blending, then the operational complexity would increase.
+Reliability of supply of adequate amounts of compliant water under this alternative should be good.
+From the perspective of Orbit Systems, this alternative would be characterized as easy to operate and repair since Orbit Systems currently operates pipelines and a pump station.